bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

            )))))))
 {% endhighlight %}

-Here we add a new **task form submit** channel and merge it into
+Here we add a new <code>task-form-submit</code> channel and merge it into
 <code>input-chan</code>.
 We also add it to the filter so that when
-the modal is open we only get submit and cancel messages.
+the modal is open we only get *submit* and *cancel* messages.
+We then switch on the message name and operate on the state depending on which message we get.

 Again try the example.